A comprehensive guide for maintaining hydration

 3. Avoid Salty and Spicy Foods

 The consumption of salty foods as well as spicy foods will make your body thirstier through osmosis while creating dehydration.
-At Suhoor select wholesome food combinations containing carbohydrates, proteins, and healthy fats but stay away from sharp and spicy meals.
+At Suhoor, select wholesome food combinations containing carbohydrates, proteins, and healthy fats, but stay away from sharp and spicy meals.

 4. Sip Water Throughout the Night

 Drinking water continuously between Iftar and Suhoor works better than drinking multiple large quantities at once.
-Water absorption by your body increases effectively when you adopt this drinking method which reduces bloating.
+Water absorption by your body increases effectively when you adopt this drinking method, which reduces bloating.

 5. Limit Caffeine Intake

-The function of caffeinated beverages such as coffee and tea combined with soda leads to water loss through your body through diuretic activity.
+The function of caffeinated beverages such as coffee and tea combined with soda leads to water loss in your body through diuretic activity.
 People who must consume caffeine can manage their intake by balancing it with enough water intake.

 6. Use a Hydration Tracker